Last update: Mar 25, 2026·13 minutes read

 3. Install Meta Pixel and connect your events

-4. Choose or create your product sets
+4. Create your product sets

 5. Validate your product feed

-6. Set up your campaign
+6. Set up your DPA campaign

 7. Build your ad sets